-Now I lament WHY?
-This recipe for a lemony summer squash bread is absolutely divine; right now I would choose it in a heartbeat over zucchini bread so grab that yellow squash, get your graters on and go for it!
+It might have been a leap of faith but once done I have to ask WHY?
+This recipe for a lemon summer squash bread is absolutely divine; right now I would choose it in a heartbeat over zucchini bread so grab that yellow squash, get your graters on and go for it!

 My inspiration to go this route was really pretty simple.
 My neighbors had gifted me with a big yellow summer squash.
 Now I know if I had cut it open that I was going to find that same fibrous interior with some big seeds that appear in zucchini when they get big; much like the inside of pumpkins.
 So my choices were to stuff it or.
 What?

 That’s when I wondered myself why I had never thought to grate it and make bread (which in all honestly is more like cake with the sugar and glaze).
 I thought I would give it a try and originally thought savory, maybe some herbs and roasted tomatoes?
 Or a yellow squash garlic bread?
 Those all sounded good but it was a simple juxtaposition that morning that sealed the deal; yellow squash was on the counter next to lemons and I was off and running!

 This recipe is an adaptation of the aforementioned tried and true one for zucchini bread and it was perfect.
 I like enough lemon that there is no doubting that’s what is in it and this had that.
 I didn’t go the route of frosting though; preferring to make a glaze and add some of the juice and zest of lemon to it as well.

 The crowning glory?
 Those adorable little roasted lemon slices.
 I made those for this salad a couple of weeks ago and they are not just a pretty face; that roasting in olive oil and sugar makes for a fun bite too!